Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Experimental Settings

 \subsubsection{Clustering Score}

-The clustering score evaluates the ability to correctly group together all the words in the game.
+The clustering score evaluates the ability to correctly group all the words in the game.
 We consider two clustering scores.
 The first, or the \emph{unweighted clustering score}, is calculated independently of the categories' supposed difficulty.
-In this simple scoring mechanism, we allocate one point for each correct cluster (when all 4 words in the group classified by the LLM or human correspond to the 4 words in the gold category/grouping).
+In this simple scoring mechanism, we allocate one point for each correct cluster (when all 4 words in the group classified by the player match the 4 words in the gold category/grouping).
 Ideally, a player's score should be close to the maximum of 4, signifying that all 4 groups were correctly identified.
 The equation is as follows:

 where $n_x=1$ for each correct grouping $x$ and $n_x=0$ for each incorrect grouping.

 The second score, referred to as the \emph{weighted clustering score}, takes into account the difficulty of each grouping.
 The worst weighted clustering score a player can obtain is 0, meaning that no words were grouped correctly.
 Ideally, a player's score should be close to the maximum of 10, signifying that all 4 categories were correctly classified.
 The equation for this score is as follows: